-There is inconsistent evidence to support the substantial effect of RN skill mix on patient outcomes.
-In most studies where investigators found a significant relationship between nursing staff skill mix and patient outcomes, the results based on various estimates (e.g., incident rate ratios, adjusted odds ratios, or unstandardized regression coefficients) showed that the effect sizes of RN skill mix on patient outcomes were small to moderate.
-Nevertheless, there was evidence that higher nurse staffing had strong effects on specific patient outcomes, such as pneumonia.
-For example, "An increase of 1 RN proportion corresponded to a decrease of 9.5% in the odds of pneumonia" (Cho et al., 2003).
-Overall, it concluded that higher nursing hours provided by RNs were related to better patient outcomes.
+There is inconsistent evidence to support the substantial effect of nursing hours per patient day on patient outcomes.
+In most studies where investigators found a significant relationship between nursing hours and patient outcomes, the results based on various estimates (e.g., incident rate ratios, adjusted odds ratios, or unstandardized regression coefficients) showed that the effect sizes of nursing hours per patient day on patient outcomes were small.
+Nevertheless, there was evidence that higher nurse staffing had strong effects on patient outcomes.
+For example, "An increase of 1 RN hour was associated with a decrease of 8.9% in the odds of pneumonia" (Cho et al., 2003).
+Overall, it concluded that higher nursing hours were related to better patient outcomes.